gabrielmcg/vp-netlify-test/lifecycle/lifecycle-svt.md

 ## VMware components

 The HPE SimpliVity solution used in this deployment guide is built on VMware vSphere.
-VMware ESXi and vCenter \(see [\#vmware-components-table-content](#vmware-components-table-content)\) are the two components from VMware that are leveraged by the HPE SimpliVity software.
+VMware ESXi and vCenter \(see Table 26) are the two components from VMware that are leveraged by the HPE SimpliVity software.

+**Table 26.** VMware components

 |Order|Component|Dependency \(compatibility\)|Download/Documentation|
 |:----|:--------|:---------------------------|:---------------------|